 And beyond all of this, the proposal also requires advisers who outsource record keeping to ensure the record-keeping service provider meets the due diligence requirements as listed above and also that the service provider implements appropriate internal processes for that record-keeping, provides access to electronic records, and ensures the continued availability of those records.

-Get the latest news and leadership insights for hedge fund and family office professionals.
+Get the latest news and leadership insights for alternative investment industry and family office professionals.
 Sign up for The Capital Return newsletter today.

 Benefits of the Proposed Rule